 So when should we use solid lubrication?

 For many basic applications, using a standard greased bearing is entirely acceptable.
 Precautions and best-practices can result in a well-running bearing that sees the entirety of its calculated lifespan.
-At a minimum, solid lubrication can free maintenance technicians to focus on more preventative work.
-At best, it can eliminate an issue that has been causing premature bearing failures.
+However, solid lubrication can free maintenance technicians to focus on more preventative work.
+In short, it can eliminate an issue that has been causing premature bearing failures.

 If bearings are continually experiencing problems or premature failure, it may be time to reevaluate them.
 It can be impossible to change the circumstances of an application, while it is much easier to employ solutions to combat them.
 Take, for instance, bearings that become inundated with debris and particulates: you can’t take the sand and gravel out of a sand and gravel plant.
 The solution is to deny the opportunity to cause damage.